jrenaud90/TidalPy/Documentation/viscosity_x/index.md

 # Viscosity (`viscosity_x`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-`TidalPy.viscosity_x` turns local conditions into a viscosity.
-Each model maps a temperature \[K\] and a pressure \[Pa\] onto a dynamic viscosity \[Pa s\], which is the single material property that decides how readily a planet's interior flows and therefore how much tidal energy it converts into heat.
+`TidalPy.viscosity_x` contains viscosity models which map a temperature \[K\] and a pressure \[Pa\] onto a dynamic viscosity \[Pa s\].

-Viscosity deserves its own module because it is the most uncertain and the most strongly varying quantity in the whole calculation.
-A silicate mantle's viscosity changes by ten orders of magnitude across the temperature range a tidally heated body can occupy, while its shear modulus changes by less than one.
-The choice of viscosity law, and the activation energy inside it, usually matters more to a predicted heating rate than any other input.
+A silicate mantle's viscosity changes by about ten orders of magnitude across the temperature range a tidally heated body can occupy, while its shear modulus changes by less than one, so the viscosity law and its activation energy usually matter more to a predicted heating rate than any other input.

 | Page | Covers |
 |---|---|